giomengu/verdaccio-ha/verdaccio/DOCS.md

-# Home Assistant Add-on: Verdaccio add-on
+# Home Assistant Add-on: Verdaccioadd-on

 ## How to use